fivequarters/fusebit.io/src/_blog/_posts/slack-image-carousel.md

 ---

 Have you ever wondered how to create a great image slideshow carousel with Slack using Block Kit?
 This seems like a simple task, but without first class support in Slack’s Block Kit, you’ll need more than just a simple `postMessage` call.
-You’ll need to understand [Block Kit](https://api.slack.com/block-kit) (Slack official building blocks for creating user interfaces), configure and create a Slack Application, and support inbound “interactivity” events from Slack on a server somewhere!
+You’ll need to understand [Block Kit](https://api.slack.com/block-kit) (Slack's official building blocks for creating user interfaces), configure and create a Slack Application, and support inbound “interactivity” events from Slack on a server somewhere!

 We use [Fusebit](https://developer.fusebit.io/docs/slack) in this demonstration to easily and rapidly create our application and handle the requests from Slack, but you can roll your own too!

 If you want to jump ahead, you can play with our demonstration Slack Image Carousel here [on Fusebit](https://api.us-west-1.on.fusebit.io/v1/run/sub-c2eaf0578e7140ca/share/share/edit?integrationId=slack-image-carousel-demo), as well as see running code.

-At the end of this blog post, you will learn how to create an image carousel like the following in Slack:
+By the end of this blog post, you will learn how to create an image carousel like the following in Slack:

 ![Create an interactive Image Carousel in Slack with-shadow](carousel.gif 'Interactive Image Carousel in Slack')